 About Passchendaele New British Cemetery

-Passchendaele New British Cemetery is a World War One graveyard and memorial site in the town of Zonnebeke, Belgium near the battlefield of Passchendaele.
+Passchendaele New British Cemetery is a World War One graveyard and memorial site in the town of Zonnebeke, Belgium, near the battlefield of Passchendaele.
 The Battle of Passchendaele was a fierce conflict in the First World War and part of the Battle of Ypres.

 Comprised of three levels and designed by Charles Holden, Passchendaele New British Cemetery was founded following the Armistice.
 It was populated by graves from both Passchendaele and Langemarck and today acts as the final resting place of 2,101 Allied soldiers, most of whom are unidentified.
 Almost all of the burials are from the autumn of 1917.

 Managed by the Commonwealth War Graves Commission, Passchendaele New British Cemetery also has numerous First World War memorials.
 1,600 of the graves are unidentified but there are special memorials to seven casualties believed to be buried among them.

 The ultimate guide to the historic sites of Belgium, from Menin Gate to Waterloo Battlefield and more, includes an interactive map of Belgium's cultural monuments and landmarks.